Audiotronix/Positron_LT/Assembly/cutting_beams.md

 ## Cutting:
 >Note: Each cut has a tolerance of 10mm, so rather cut too long and sand/file it down later to the correct length.
 We germans like to say: cut twice.. still too short

-The red line displays where the cut should me bade
+The red line displays where the cut should be made

 It's recommended to clamp the beams down or use a vice.
 Use the Makerbeam L-Brackets as guides so that you only have to cut along the bracket.
 You will have more guidance when you screw the bracket onto both sides.